See trigger problems for an explaination of polarity, arming voltage and so on.

 Specifies input type of the sensor.

-Specifies whether to trigger on rising or falling edge of signal.
+Specifies whether to trig on rising or falling edge of signal.

-The voltage of the signal to actually trigger on.
-Only available on VR signals.
+The voltage of the signal to be used as the trigger point.

 Whether to use the internal pullup resistor or not.
 Only available on digital inputs.

 See, trigger systems for a list of available trigger systems.